paulshryock/paul-shryock/README.md

 echo -n "console.log('hello world')" | openssl sha256 -binary | openssl base64
 ```

+#### Access-Control-Allow-Methods

+Only `GET` requests are allowed on all routes.
+Other HTTP methods will need to opened up on specific routes as needed.

 ## Open Source

 This project is open source and the code is publicly [available on GitHub][github-repo].